antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 Booting Linux
 =============

-This section discuss few (of many possible) ways of booting Linux on the Parallella board.
-If you are interested in general boot procedure of Zynq based device refer to `Zynq-7000 All Pr    ogrammable SoC Software Developers Guide <http://www.xilinx.com/support/documentation/user_guides/ug821-zynq-7000-swdev.pdf>`_.
+This section discusses few (of many possible) ways of booting Linux on the Parallella board.
+If you are interested in general boot procedure of Zynq based device refer to `Zynq-7000 All Programmable SoC Software Developers Guide <http://www.xilinx.com/support/documentation/user_guides/ug821-zynq-7000-swdev.pdf>`_.

 Booting from SD card / USB drive
 --------------------------------